joelwking/csv-source-of-truth/README.md

 # csv-source-of-truth
-Collection of modules and documentation to enable using Microsoft Excel (and CSV files) as a Source of Truth
+Collection of modules and documentation to enable using Microsoft Excel (and CSV files) as a Source of Truth.

 ## Overview
-The goal of this effort is to enable using a on-line or local spreadsheet program (Microsoft Excel) to define the configuration of a network fabric, in our use case, Cisco Application Centric Infrastructure (ACI).
+The goal of this effort is to enable using a on-line or local spreadsheet program (Microsoft Excel) to define the configuration of a network fabric.
+The use case which prompted this development is automating the configuration of Cisco Application Centric Infrastructure (ACI) using Ansible.
+However, these modules have value to other target devices in the infrastructure.

+## Why use a Spreadsheet?

 Microsoft Excel is readily available, provides a high degree of functionality for data visualization and analysis, and is commonly used by network engineers for the definition of data center fabrics.

 While YAML is a human-readable data serialization language and perhaps more suitable, especially given using Ansible as a configuration management tool, the whitespace indentation to provide structure can be confusing initially to the non-programmer.

+### Data Structure
+Spreadsheets represent data in a tabular data format similar to a relational database.
+The database stores data in objects called tables, which consist of columns and rows.
+The columns include a column name and other attributes.

+The spreadsheet file (.xlsx) is analogous to a database, while one or more *sheets* in the file are analogous to tables in the database.

+In our use case, configuring a Cisco ACI fabric, the Cisco Application Policy Infrastructure Controller (Cisco APIC) manages the model of the ACI fabric in a hierarchical (tree) structure.
+At the top of the tree structure is the root (*topRoot*) and the policy Universe (*polUni*) is contained by topRoot.

+The challenge in using a spreadsheet to represent the configuration of the ACI fabric focuses on optimizing and eliminating redundancy in the tabular format of the sheet to a hierarchal structure of the APIC Management Information Tree (MIT).

+### Elimination of Manual Operations
+While the network administrator can manually issue a `File -> Save As` in Excel to create the CSV ("comma-separated values") files needed for the work-flow, this manual operation can be done programmatically.

+The benefits of developing a programmatic interface include the following:

+* Sheet names are verified to be valid file names
+* Column headers verified to be valid variable names
+* The playbook specifies and extracts only the necessary sheet(s) from the spreadsheet file
+* Eliminates human error in saving sheets

+Note: the spreadsheet file can be stored in a SCM (Source Code Management System) with the Ansible playbooks, or downloaded by the playbook using the `uri` module.

+## What is Included?

+This repository contains the following modules in the `/library/` directory:

+- `xls_to_csv.py`    Read an Excel .xlsx file and output .csv files for each sheet specified
+- `csv_to_facts.py`  Reads a CSV file and returns as ansible facts a list of dictionaries for each row

+The two modules can be executed in sequence, `xls_to_csv.py` can be used to extract sheets from a spreadsheet into individual CSV files, and in a subsequent task or play, `csv_to_facts.py` can be used to expose the data from a CSV file as variables to a playbook.
+Either module can be used independently of the other.

+The module `csv_to_facts.py` was originally developed in 2015.
+It remains at the [original](https://github.com/joelwking/ansible-nxapi) (now deprecated) location.
+The design goal of these modules subscribes to the UNIX philosophy of *Make each program do one thing well.
+To do a new job, build afresh rather than complicate old programs by adding new "features".*, which is why `xls_to_csv.py` was developed as a separate module.

 ## Installation

+If your intent is to use these modules with Ansible Tower or with a multi-user system, you may which to install these modules in a common location.

+### Install to an Existing System
 Refer to the instructions for [Adding modules and plugins locally](https://docs.ansible.com/ansible/latest/dev_guide/developing_locally.html)

 The modules `library/xls_to_csv.py` and `library/csv_to_facts.py` can be written to the Ansible “magic” directories.
 Modify the `/etc/ansible/ansible.cfg` file to include: